 Abstract.
-In support of the Global Stocktake of the Paris Agreement on Climate change, this study presents a comprehensive framework to process the results of an ensemble of atmospheric inversions in order to make their Net Ecosystem Exchange (NEE) carbon dioxide (CO2) fluxthem suitable for evaluating National Greenhouse Gas Inventories (NGHGIs) submitted by countries to the United Nations Framework Convention on Climate Change (UNFCCC). national inventories of land-use earbon dioxide (CO2) emissions and removals, corresponding to non-fossil sectors.
-We also deduced from inversions anthropogenic methane (CH4) emissions regrouped into fossil and agriculture and waste emissions, and anthropogenic nitrous oxide (N_2O) emissions. from inversions.
-To compare inversion results inversions with national reports, we compiled a new global harmonized database of national emissions and removals from periodical UNFCCC inventories by Annex I countries, and from sporadic and less detailed emissions reports by non-Annex I countries, given by National Communications and Biennial Update Reports.
-No (no gap filling was applied).
-The method to reconcile inversions with inventories is applied to selected large countries covering ~9078% of the global land carbon uptake for CO2, as well as emissions and removals in the land use, land use change and forestry sector, and top-emitters of CH4 and N2O.
+In support of the Global Stocktake of the Paris Agreement on Climate change, this study presents a comprehensive framework to process the results of an ensemble of atmospheric inversions in order to make their Net Ecosystem Exchange

+(NEE) carbon dioxide (CO2) flux suitable for evaluating National Greenhouse Gas Inventories (NGHGIs) submitted by countries to the United Nations Framework Convention on Climate Change (UNFCCC).
+We also deduced from inversions anthropogenic methane (CH4) emissions regrouped into fossil and agriculture and waste emissions, and anthropogenic nitrous oxide (N2O) emissions.
+To compare inversion results with national reports, we compiled a new global harmonized database of emissions and removals from periodical UNFCCC inventories by Annex I countries, and from sporadic and less detailed emissions reports by non-Annex I countries, given by National Communications and Biennial Update Reports.
+No gap filling was applied.
+The method to reconcile inversions with inventories is applied to selected large countries covering ~90% of the global land carbon uptake for CO2, and top-emitters of CH4 and N2O.
 Our method uses results from an ensemble of global inversions produced by the Global Carbon Project for the three greenhouse gases, with ancillary data.
-We examine the role of CO2 fluxes caused by lateral transfer processes from rivers and from trade in crop and wood products, and the role of carbon uptake in unmanaged lands, both not accounted for by NGHGIs. the rules of inventories.
+We examine the role of CO2 fluxes caused by lateral transfer processes from rivers and from trade in crop and wood products, and the role of carbon uptake in unmanaged lands, both not accounted for by NGHGIs.
 Here we show that, despite a large spread across the inversions, the median of available inversion models points to a larger terrestrial carbon sink than inventories over temperate countries or groups of countries of the Northern Hemisphere like Russia, Canada and the European Union.
-For CH4, we find good consistency between the inversions assimilating only data from the global in-situ network and those using satellite CH4 retrievals, and a tendency for inversions to diagnose higher CH4 emissions estimates than reported by NGHGIsinventories.
+For CH4, we find good consistency between the inversions assimilating only data from the global in-situ network and those using satellite CH4 retrievals, and a tendency for inversions to diagnose higher CH4 emissions estimates than reported by NGHGIs.
 In particular, oil and gas extracting countries in Central Asia and the Persian Gulf region tend to systematically report lower emissions compared to those estimated by inversions.
 For N2O, inversions tend to produce higher anthropogenic emissions than inventories for tropical countries, even when attempting to consider only managed land emissions.
-In the inventories of many non-Annex I countries, this can be tentatively attributed to either a lack of reporting indirect N2O emissions from atmospheric deposition and from leaching to rivers, or to the existence of natural sources intertwined with managed lands, or to an under-estimation of N2O emission factors for direct agricultural soil emissions.
-Inversions The advantage of inversions is that they provide insights on seasonal and interannual greenhouse gas fluxes anomalies, e.g., during extreme events such as drought or abnormal fire episodes, whereas inventory methods are established to estimate trends and multi-annual changes.
+In the inventories of many non-Annex I countries, this can be tentatively attributed to either a lack of reporting indirect N2O emissions from atmospheric deposition and from leaching to rivers, or to the existence of natural sources intertwined with managed lands, or to an underestimation of N2O emission factors for direct agricultural soil emissions.
+Inversions provide insights on seasonal and interannual greenhouse gas fluxes anomalies, e.g., during extreme events such as drought or abnormal fire episodes, whereas inventory methods are established to estimate trends and multi-annual changes.
 As a much denser sampling of atmospheric CO2 and CH4 concentrations by different satellites coordinated into a global constellation is expected in the coming years, the methodology proposed here to compare inversion results with inventory reports (e.g., NGHGIs) could be applied regularly for monitoring the effectiveness of mitigation policy and progress by countries to meet the objective of their pledges.
 The dataset constructed by this study is publically available at https://doi.org/10.5281/zenodo.5089799 (Deng et al. 2021).
-(Deng et al. 2021).

-Introduction
+70 Introduction